Bone on Bone Grounding

 "Mene, tekel, peres."

-And menacing voice, What singest thou?--I just want to live before I die-- The writing’s on the wall.
+With finger pointing to many immortal songs, And menacing voice, What singest thou?--I just want to live before I die-- The writing’s on the wall.
 Perish.
 Publish.
 Teach.
 Publish.
 Learn.
 Publish.
 Perish.

 you are no scholar and never saw your name in print